-Once you know which social media platforms you enjoy using the most and which work best for you, remember to ensure you have sharing buttons on all your blog posts so that readers can share your posts on their social media platforms.
+Once you know which social media platforms you enjoy using and which work best for you, remember to ensure you have sharing buttons on all your blog posts so readers can share them on their social media platforms.

 Click here to find out more about sharing buttons.

 5. Following Too Many Blogs

 Not only do I occasionally get shocked by how many blogs I am following, but it can become a frightening prospect knowing that there is no way I’m ever going to be able to read all the blog posts of all those blogs I follow.

 Following too many blogs can become overwhelming, especially if you receive notifications of new posts via email.